FadiAlTourkman/HealthcareApp-Algorithm/README.md

 # HealthcareApp-Algorithm
-Flu vaccine app employs a PQ system, determining priority based on age and health.
-Streamlines user assessment for vaccine urgency.
-Efficiently stores and retrieves priority levels for effective prioritization.
-For example, older adults with medical conditions receive higher priority.
+The flu vaccine app uses a priority query system, assessing vaccination urgency based on age and health.
+This allows users to swiftly gauge their priority for the vaccine.
+Utilizing a PQ data structure optimizes storage and retrieval, ensuring efficient prioritization based on age and medical condition.
+For instance, an elderly patient with a medical condition receives a higher priority than a healthy younger patient.